frees-io/freestyle-opscenter-webclient/README.md

 This project is an interactive visual web interface to operate and get metrics and data related with the different Freestyle microservices.

+*This is a spike of the main project that uses `Protobuf.js` instead of `google-protobuf` to generate classes out from the proto descriptors and to serialize/deserialize messages at runtime.
+More info can be found on the [dedicated wiki page](https://github.com/frees-io/freestyle-opscenter-webclient/wiki/JavaScript-code-and-TypeScript-definitions-generation).*

 ## Installation

 The project manage its dependencies through npm.
 It has been built with Angular 4.3, relying on RxJs 5.4, and it uses Webpack for build purposes.
 To get it installed you can run `npm install` or `yarn`.